 Although this and some other pronouncements by Mankiw concern gasoline taxes rather than carbon taxes, they could be considered bold by a close adviser to the Romney for President campaign.

-Arthur Laffer (prominent economic adviser to President Reagan): In a New Hampshire Public Radio interview (10/19/11), and in “Economist Arthur Laffer proposes taxing pollution instead of income” (Vanderbilt Univ., 2/20/12), Laffer recommends a carbon tax with revenue used to cut income taxes, a swap which he argues would create jobs, improve economic output and reduce pollution.
+Arthur Laffer (prominent economic adviser to President Reagan): In a New Hampshire Public Radio interview (10/19/11), and in “Economist Arthur Laffer proposes taxing pollution instead of income” (Vanderbilt Univ., 2/20/12), Laffer recommended a carbon tax with revenue used to cut income taxes, a swap that he argued would create jobs, improve economic output and reduce pollution.
 As Laffer and (then) Rep. Bob Inglis (R-SC) wrote in the New York Times (12/27/08):

 Conservatives do not have to agree that humans are causing climate change to recognize a sensible energy solution.
 All we need to assume is that burning less fossil fuels would be a good thing.
 Based on the current scientific consensus and the potential environmental benefits, it’s prudent to do what we can to reduce global carbon emissions.
 When you add the national security concerns, reducing our reliance on fossil fuels becomes a no-brainer.